mndrix/prolog_library_ideas/smartmatch.md

   * `X ~~ Assoc` becomes `get_assoc(X, Assoc, _)`
   * `X ~~ [Key=Value|Pairs]` becomes `memberchk(X=_,[...])`
   * `X ~~ type(Type)` becomes `error:has_type(Type, X)`

+The Perl community has learned [many valuable lessons](http://markmail.org/message/u22titrq5ljclz4b) about this operator in the 4 years since they implemented it.
+Read that thread for the problems and a thorough discussion of how they plan to resolve them.
+Summary: the default smartmatch table needs to have only 4-5 entries, with a clear extension mechanism.

+We don't want too much DWIM.
+Some of these problems are solved because Prolog is strongly typed.